MichaelCurrin/dev-cheatsheets/cheatsheets/go/commands/index.md

 ---
 # Commands

+### Doc links

-See the [commands](https://golang.org/doc/cmd) referenced in the docs.
+- [Commands](https://golang.org/doc/cmd) reference in the docs.

-See [go command](https://golang.org/cmd/go/) doc.
-It lists available commands and then shows usage for each.
+- [go command](https://golang.org/cmd/go/) reference.
+This lists available commands and then shows usage for each.
+All on one page.
+This saves having to run `go help` for each.

 ### Overview of common commands